 Non-Alcoholic Red Wine Substitutes

-- Beef Broth: Replace the red wine called for in your recipe with an equal amount of beef broth.
+You can easily replace the red wine called for in your recipe with an equal amount of beef broth.
 This will contribute both flavor and color to the recipe.
-Chicken broth or vegetable broth can also be used, if that's all you have on hand.
+Chicken broth or vegetable broth can also be used if that's all you have on hand.
 But beef broth is definitely the better choice.

 You can do an even one-to-one swap, but for even better results, include a splash of white vinegar with your grape juice.
-This will cut back on the sweetness some, so it has more of that aged depth that you get with wine, and it'll also up the meat-tenderizing abilities of your substitute.
+This will cut back on the sweetness some, so it has more of that aged depth that you get with wine, and it'll also increase the meat-tenderizing abilities of your substitute.
 Vinegar is an excellent tenderizer.

-- Unsweetened Cranberry Juice: While not as good as red grape juice, cranberry juice is still an acceptable substitute for red wine in recipes.
-Just be sure to use the unsweetened (100% juice) kind.
+While not as good an alternative to red wine as red grape juice, cranberry juice is still an acceptable substitute in most recipes.
+Just be sure to use the unsweetened (100 percent juice) kind.
 Cranberry juice cocktail will probably add too much sweetness to your recipe.

-Can You Substitute Red Wine Vinegar for Red Wine?
+Substitute Red Wine Vinegar for Red Wine

 As the name suggests, red wine vinegar is made from red wine, but the two have very little in common flavor-wise.
 Red wine has sweeter notes, while red wine vinegar is more biting and acidic.
 Because of these differences, it doesn't work very well to substitute one for the other.
-Stick to one of the substitutes suggested above, if you want your recipe to come out right.
+Stick to one of the substitutes suggested above if you want your recipe to come out right.

 More Alcohol Substitutes to Try

-If you can't cook with alcohol, or prefer not to, be sure to check out these other articles about substituting alcohol.
+If you can't cook with alcohol, or prefer not to, be sure to check out other articles about substituting alcohol.